hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

 rejects that boundary.

 The public pool projection retains the complete superseded policy-revision lineage.
-A receipt finalized before rotation therefore remains valid after restart, and replaying that exact receipt remains idempotent.
+A receipt finalized before rotation therefore remains valid as historical evidence after restart, while replaying that exact receipt is rejected deterministically without state mutation.
 The lineage does not authorize unfinished work: any old-policy bundle that crosses the activation boundary fails closed before global state changes.
-Retain every old decryption key needed to open stored capsules, or complete a governed and tested capsule rewrap before destroying it.
+A successor policy can authorize a retained historical capsule read only when it belongs to the same policy lineage with a later governance revision and key epoch, and the authenticated current signing key maps to the same stable auditor identity in the historical policy and wrapped-DEK roster.
+The capsule remains encrypted to the historical auditor key: retain that exact historical decryption key to open it, or complete a governed and tested capsule rewrap before destroying the key.
+This retention access does not let the rotated/current policy add an approval under the old prepared policy.

 ## Torii route family